 Some of the common uses and benefits of server-side programming are listed below.
 You'll note that there is some overlap!

 Imagine how many products are available on Amazon, and imagine how many posts have been written on Facebook?
-Creating a separate static page for each product or post would be completely inefficient.
+Creating a separate static page for each product or post would be completely impractical.

 The server is not limited to sending information from databases, and might alternatively return the result of software tools, or data from communications services.
 The content can even be targeted for the type of client device that is receiving it.

 Because the information is in a database, it can also more easily be shared and updated with other business systems (for example, when products are sold either online or in a shop, the shop might update its database of inventory).

 Note: Your imagination doesn't have to work hard to see the benefit of server-side code for efficient storage and delivery of information:

 - Go to Amazon or some other e-commerce site.